gustycooper/gustycooper.github.io/mydoc/mydoc_0_get_started.md

 ## Assumed Knowledge

 Everyone in CPSC 220 has satisfied the prerequisites as defined in the UMW course catalog.
-Everyone submits a course agreement stating they ahve fulfilled the prerequisites.
+Everyone submits a course agreement stating they have fulfilled the prerequisites.
 Everyone should have a general understanding of the following concepts.

 * **Programming**, which includes
   * How to create a program